 Essential oils, in general, are well known for reducing anxiety in patients.
 One study states the same using aromatherapy with rose water (16).
 Another study states that essential oils can work as therapeutic agents, and lavender essential oil could ease anxiety (17).

 There is no direct research stating that PanAway oil can reduce anxiety.
 However, since it is made of potent essential oils, there is a possibility.
 The oil may reduce anxiety, help in depression treatment, and offer stress relief.

 PanAway essential oil may help reduce menstrual cramps.
 The peppermint oil in PanAway is said to possess antispasmodici XA group of medicines that help in lowering and relieving cramps and spasms in the stomach and intestine and prevent vomiting. effects that may reduce cramps.

 Now that you know about the health benefits of PanAway essential oil, let us see its other uses.

 PanAway essential oil has a number of uses, including medicinal, cosmetic, and topical applications.

 - Massage Oil: PanAway essential oil is often added to other oils and used as a massage oil.
 The mixture can be used as a natural remedy for relieving cramps and muscle spasms.

 - Room Cleanser: This essential oil can keep your room clean with its antiseptic, antibacterial, and refreshing properties.
 You can use it in a diffuser.
 It can cleanse all airborne pathogens and other substances and keep surfaces clean.

-- Deodorizer: The refreshing aroma of the essential oils in PanAway, such as that of peppermint and wintergreen, may eliminate bad odors.
+- Deodorizer: The refreshing aroma of the essential oils (like peppermint and wintergreen) in PanAway may eliminate bad odors.
 This essential oil is also good for personal hygiene and can give you a refreshed feel.

 - Meditation: The relaxant properties of this essential oil blend can give you the optimal environment for meditation.